House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Treated Lumber

 Treating wood involves forcing chemical preservatives into the lumber via a vacuum and pressure process.
-This type of wood is excellent for its fungal, insect, and fire-resistant properties, which is obviously good.
+This type of wood is excellent for its fungal, insect, and fire-resistant properties, which is good.
 However, these same chemicals are known to react with plain steel screws and cause them to corrode.

 To stop this from happening, use galvanized screws to prevent any corrosion and preserve your structure longer.
 In addition, the zinc on the steel screw will act like a jacket that protects it from the chemicals.